Ingenium-Games/ingenium/Documentation/Security_Guide.md

-# Security Best Practices - ig.core
+# Security Best Practices - ingenium

-This document outlines the security measures implemented in ig.core to protect against common FiveM exploits.
+This document outlines the security measures implemented in ingenium to protect against common FiveM exploits.

 ## Table of Contents
 1. [StateBag Protection](#statebag-protection)